oroinc/orocommerce/src/Oro/Bundle/CustomThemeBundle/Resources/doc/сollapsible-filters-customization.md

 # Collapse/Expand filters

-In `custom theme` on product listing pages for **tablet devices** created collapsible/expandable block of filters according.
+A collapsible/expandable block of filters was created in the `custom theme` of the product listing pages for **tablet devices**.

-Also saved logic for **desktop** - filters always shown and **mobile** devices - filter opens on full screen popup.
+The following logic remains for **desktop** where the filters are always shown, and for **mobile** devices where the filter opens on a full screen popup.

-All changes provide in this bundle.
+All changes are provided in this bundle.

-List of modified files:
+The following is the list of the modified files:
 <dl>
     <dt>CustomThemeBundle/.../FilterBundle/js/datagrid/frontend-collection-filters-manager.js</dt>
     <dd>
         <ol>
             <li>Added possibility enabled/disabled MultiselectWidget.</li>
-            <li>Disabled FiltersStateView - this component save state open/close filters to Locale Storage.</li>
+            <li>Disabled FiltersStateView - this component saves the open/close filters state to Local Storage.</li>
-            <li> Updated RenderMode - now template for FiltersManager rendered depending on
+            <li> Updated RenderMode - now this is the template for FiltersManager rendered depending on
                 the parameter renderMode ('dropdown-mode' | 'collapse-mode' | 'toggle-mode').
             </li>
         </ol>